Manifesto for the pharma industry

 Pharma needs agility

-I would like to share through this manifesto a view that is my own, as a digital marketer working in the industry.
-This is therefore not a company position.
+I want to share through this manifesto a view that is my own as a digital marketer working in the industry.
+This post is my view, therefore, not a company position.

-If I can notice a department where we are clearly behind regarding the requirement of the digital channel, this is the marketing and commercial operations.
+If I can notice a department where we behind regard the digital channel requirement, this is the marketing and commercial operations.
 New technologies are pushing the boundaries of what internal marketers can do.

-This task has been externalized to agencies, lighter to digest the amount of new trends in the digital era.
-Somehow, the different topic I am covering next would need the pharma players to internalize them, or at least to know clearly how to deal with them in a good way
+This task has been externalized to agencies, lighter to digest the number of new trends in the digital era.
+Yet, somehow, the different topic I am covering next would need the pharma players to internalize them or at least to know how to deal with them appropriately.

 Social media is not a trend,